automatictester/exp/java/cryptography/readme.md

 - Calculate public exponent e, where e is a prime number such that 1 < e < phi ( n )
 - Calculate private exponent d = xgcd ( e, phi ) - xgcd is extended greatest common divisor
 - Optionally verify ( e * d ) mod phi = 1
+- Please note phi is the only calculated value which isn't persisted in private key

 Private key:
 - Modulus n
 - Private exponent d
 - Public exponent e
 - Prime numbers p and q - also referred to as prime1 and prime2
-- phi ( n )
+- exponent1, exponent2, coefficient - used in chinese remainder theorem to speed up operations involving private key (signing and decryption)

 Public key:
 - Modulus n
 - Public exponent e

-Why public exponent e is usually 65537:
+Why public exponent e is usually 65537 (0x10001):
 - Small valid values of public exponent e include: 3, 5, 17, 257 or 65537
 - Early RSA implementations without proper padding were vulnerable to small exponents
-- Large enough to be secure, significantly more secure than 3
-- Small enough to be efficient in public-key operations
+- Large enough to be secure and significantly more secure than 3, small enough to be efficient in public key (signature verification and encryption)
 - Having small private exponent could cause security issues
+- With such e, private exponent d is close to n, which then makes sense to speed up private key operations with chinese remainder theorem

 Inspecting RSA keys with OpenSSL:
 - openssl rsa -in rsa -text -noout